junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean adds, "He's with me."
 He squares his shoulders, feeling oddly proud.

 The Doctor eyes both of them carefully, as if only now does he properly register them.
-"Relative of the Weeping Angels?"
+"Relative to the Weeping Angels?"
 He asks, probing.

 "I don't think so."
 Cas answers frankly, "I've only known them the first time today."

-"But you know a lot of things, you know about the Time Lords and Tardis." the Doctor purses his lips.
+"But you know a lot of things, you know about the Time Lords and Tardis," the Doctor purses his lips.
 "I don't like it."

 Cas lowers his head a little, "That was unexpected knowledge to me as well, back when I was the God.
 Long story."